-Demonstrated through completed baccalaureate or higher level coursework, work experience, or clinical focus:
+Demonstrated through completed baccalaureate or higher-level coursework, work experience, or clinical focus:

-A. Successful completion of Clinical Education, at the Baccalaureate level or higher.
+A. Successful completion of Clinical Education

 Healthcare Information Technology Professionals

-Demonstrated through completed coursework or professional experience:
+Demonstrated through completed baccalaureate, or higher-level coursework, and aligned professional experience:

 Demonstrated through completed coursework, baccalaureate or higher degrees, personal research experience:

 Graduate Advisor.
-Mark Carroll (Public Health Sciences and Pathology and Laboratory Medicine)
+Mark Carroll (Public Health Sciences)